 Some of the most successful blogs don’t just educate and inform readers, they create content that engages and connects with the reader.
 Information is delivered in a way that the reader can understand and relate to.
 Not only do readers find a solution to a problem, but it’s done in a personal and sometimes humorous way.

 Has a Strong Social Media Presence

 Fitness bloggers tend to have a strong social media presence.
 They continue to interact and engage with users off and on the blog.
 Social media is a great way to give readers a glimpse behind the scenes and allow the relationship between blogger and reader to grow.
 Often, fitness bloggers use social media the same way businesses do as a way to grow their brand, expand their reach, and engage readers.

 Fitness blogs cover a wide range of topics in the wellness world.
 While some are more focused on building muscle, others tend to lean towards nutrition and health.
 No matter the topic, the top fitness blogs have plenty of engaged readers and a growing audience.
-Here is a list of 12 of the best fitness blogs you need to follow in 2020.
+Here is a list of 12 of the best fitness blogs you need to follow.

 The Customer Discover more

 Breaking Muscle is an online platform that provides high-quality fitness content all backed up by scientific facts.
 The blog is super versatile and is seen as an expert source in the fitness world.
 This means that the blog commands an audience of consumers, professionals, and fitness enthusiasts.
 Content is clearly separated on the blog for trainers and coaches as well as consumers.
 The blog features a lot of different content such as reviews, videos, workout routines, fitness articles, and product reviews.
 It’s also a great source for bodybuilders with plenty of advice on bodybuilding and how to grow muscle.